-The Government has delayed its decision on the future of greyhound racing in Aotearoa until after the election.
+The Government has indefinitely delayed its decision on the future of greyhound racing in Aotearoa.
 Hundreds of dogs will continue to suffer while our leaders kick the can down the road.

 On 2 September 2021, the greyhound racing industry was put formally “on notice” after repeatedly failing to improve animal welfare.
-Since this announcement, there have been 2,275 injuries, 240 broken bones, and 19 deaths.
+Since this announcement, there have been 2,858 injuries, 308 broken bones, and 29 deaths* (as of 29 September 2024)

 Enough is enough; urge Prime Minister Christopher Luxon, Racing Minister Winston Peters and Associate Minister of Agriculture (Animal Welfare) Andrew Hoggard to take decisive action and ban greyhound racing once and for all.